Introduction

 Conclusion

-Visiting the Berlin Wall Memorial is an essential experience for anyone interested in understanding the history and impact of the Cold War division.
-By exploring the different sections of the wall and engaging with the various attractions, you will gain a profound appreciation for the struggles endured by those affected.
-Incorporate our tips into your visit to make the most of this iconic landmark.
+Visiting the Berlin Wall Memorial as an essential part to understanding the history behind it, and really, understanding the impact of the Cold War division.
+Not only will you appreciate those affected by exploring the different sections of the wall and visiting the various attractions that way, you will also have the ability to empathise with them.
+Use our tips when visiting to get the most out of this iconic landmark.
 Enjoy your journey into the past!